 The asymmetrical DCC signal stop mode needs to be activated in the decoder with CV #27.
-Normally bit 0 is set, that is CV

-#27 = 1, which results in the same directional control as the "Gold" decoder from Lenz.
+Normally bit 0 is set, that is CV #27 = 1, which results in the same directional control as the "Gold" decoder from Lenz.

-The asymmetrical threshold can be modified with CV #134 if necessary, default is 0.4V.
+The asymmetrical threshold (default = .4V) can be modified with CV #134 if necessary.
 At the time of writing, the "asymmetrical DCC signal" has not been standardized and many DCC systems pay no attention to this feature!

-Distance controlled stopping - Constant stopping distance
+Distance controlled stopping -